49nord/rust-error-style/RULES.md

 }
 ```

-Note that `LoadError::DataFileRead` has the same signature as `LoadError::Io` earlier has no direct `From<io::Error>`, leaving the class extensible in case another-but-different error occurs.
+Note that `LoadError::DataFileRead` has the same signature as `LoadError::Io` earlier, but has no direct `From<io::Error>`, leaving the class extensible in case another-but-different error occurs.
 This should also be done to simplify the error type, deciding which kinds of errors the client is allowed to distinctly care about is a design decision.

 #### P1B: Using backtraces